1.

 banned

 Cars should be banned in the city.
-As we all know, cars create pollution, and cause a lot of road deaths and other accidents.
+As we all know, cars create pollution, and

 8. HORTATORY